danidee10/danidee10.github.io/_posts/django/2018-01-07-realtime-django-3.markdown

         })
 {% endhighlight %}

-The `patch` method for the `ChatSessionView` is idempotent because making an HTTP `PATCH` request to it multiples times gives us the same outcome.
+The `patch` method for the `ChatSessionView` is idempotent because making an HTTP `PATCH` request to it multiples times gives us the same result.
 That means a user can join a chat room several times but there's only going to be one instance of that user in the response (and also in our database table).

 Another thing to note about the patch method is that it returns the owner of the chat room as a member but in our database we never add the owner as a member of the room, we just retrieve his information and insert it into the list that's returned back to the client.
-There's no point duplicating information and having the owner as a member in the database.
+There's no point duplicating information and having the owner as a member of their chatroom in the database.

-We could have easily gotten the user in the `patch` method by calling `request.user` instead we got the username from the client and used that to get the user.
+We could have easily gotten the user in the `patch` method by calling `request.user` instead we got the username from the posted data and used that to get the user.
 This causes an extra database `SELECT` but why did we do that?

 Let me give you a simple scenario, what happens if we decide to invite our friends by username to a chat session.
-With `request.user` we wouldn't be able to do that because `request.user` would refer to the current authenticated user making the request which is us.
-But by using usernames to join chat sessions it's a piece of cake we just need to post the username to server and it'll know how to get the user and add them to the chat room.
+With `request.user` we wouldn't be able to do that because `request.user` would refer to the current authenticated user making the request.

+On the otherhand with username's it's a piece of cake we just need to post the username to server and it'll use that to retrieve the user and add them to the chat room.

-If you decide to have the functionality of adding multiple users at once, you can modify the code to read a list of usernames and fetch them in one go from the database.
-It's up to you
+Also, if you decide to add an "Invite multiple users" functionality, you can modify the code to read a list of usernames and fetch them in one go from the database.
+It's up to you.

-The main thing you need to have at the back of your mind is to make your code extensible in future.

-in the `uris.py` file include this:
+Using username's is makes our code more flexible and open to improvements.

+Now let's add the URL's for the views.

 {% highlight python %}
 """URL's for the chat app."""